guillaumemichel/go-libp2p-pbio-example/README.md

 Author: [Guillaume Michel](https://github.com/guillaumemichel)

-This repo conatins a minimal Go client-server implementation to transfer protobuf messages over the network using libp2p.
+This repo contains a minimal Go Client-Server implementation to transfer protobuf messages using libp2p.

 Compile the Protocol Buffers using the [Makefile](./Makefile).